 When was the last time you gave your undivided attention to someone you were talking to?
 We should never get into a conversation if we are not ready to give our undivided attention to the other person.
 Effective listening means focusing on the other person with the primary purpose of understanding.
 When the world seems to conspire against you, someone’s empathy and compassion may make you feel valued again.

 Our perceptual filters can be the biggest barrier to effective listening.
-Listening effectively can only be done when we acknowledge and appreciate everyone’s uniqueness.
-After all, if you see yourself as an individual worthy of being celebrated for who you are, why not do the same to others?
+Reducing prejudice means keeping our negative attitudes or evaluations of those who don’t look like us.
+We can listen effectively only when we acknowledge and appreciate everyone’s uniqueness.
+After all, if you want others to celebrate your uniqueness, why not do the same to others?

 Imagine a world where everyone felt heard and understood?
 Wouldn’t you want to live in such a world?
 I would!
 May these simple yet powerfully transformative principles inspire you to help create a culture built around empathy and love.